 //

-The definition of @MyCompanyDate
+The definition of @MyCompanyDate is relatively straightforward:

 //default annotation stuff - you'll probably just want to copy and paste this